meshtastic/meshtastic/docs/software/python/cli.md

 ## Getting a list of User Preferences

-You can get a list of user preferences by running '--get' with an invalid atrribute such as 'all'.
+You can get a list of user preferences by running '--get' with an invalid attribute such as 'all'.
 ```bash
 meshtastic --get all
 ```